dustinpfister/reuse_color_tag_fix/README.md

 $ npm install
 ```

-### 2.4) To build static files
+### 2.4) To build the dist folder files

-Run the npm scripts to build the static files.
+Run the npm scripts to build the static files, the autoset script, and then the bookmarks.html file.

 ```
 $ npm run build_static
+$ npm run build_autoset
 $ npm run build_bookmarks
 ```